jameschandler1/java_synth/README.md

 # Java Synthesizer

-A polyphonic synthesizer built with Java and JSyn, featuring a retro 80s-inspired UI design.
+A polyphonic synthesizer built with Java and JSyn, featuring a simple retro 80s-inspired UI design.

 ## Features